DocValerian/rust-plugins/README.md

 I will try and maintain, as well as improve and upgrade them as much as time permits.
 Feel free to contribute.

+## Discussions and Feedback
+Feel free to join the [ZN Discord](https://discord.gg/8tkBFRjg3W) to contact me for discussions and feedback etc.

 ## Contribute
 If you like, you can create PRs for changes and improvements you made to the plugins at any time.
 I am sure there will be things that need improvment ;)